mlspec/MLSpec/README.md

 MLSpec aims to provide a standardized specification and framework for defining and executing these multi-stage ML workflows, drawing inspiration from the successful approaches and best practices established by these industry leaders.

-# Spec
+# Specificiation

-## Proposed Standards
+## MLSpec Standards

 MLSpec aims to establish a set of standards for various components involved in an end-to-end machine learning workflow.
 By defining these standards, MLSpec seeks to promote interoperability, reproducibility, and best practices across different ML tools and platforms.

-The proposed standards cover the following key areas:
+The standards cover the following key areas:

 1. **Workflow Orchestration**: MLSpec will define a standard set of endpoints that each step in an ML workflow should expose.
 These endpoints may include:
    - `/ok`: An endpoint to check the health and readiness of the step.